Deploy and Access Bookinfo

 project-regularand go to your project (

 demo-project).
-Navigate to Applications under Application Workloads, and click Deploy Sample Application on the right.
+Go to Apps under Application Workloads, and then click Deploy Sample App on the right of the page.

-Click Next in the dialog that appears where required fields are pre-populated and relevant components are already set.
+Click Next in the displayed dialog box where required fields are pre-populated and relevant components are already set.
 You do not need to change the settings and just click Create on the final page (Internet Access).

 NoteKubeSphere creates the hostname automatically.
-To change the hostname, hover over the default route rule and click the pencil icon to edit it.
+To change the hostname, hover over the default route rule and click to edit it.
 For more information, see Create a Microservices-based App.